humdrum-tools/humdrum-documentation/guide/ch07/index.md

 *-
 ```

-Notice that there are two `**MIDI` data tokens: one to specify note-on
+Notice that there are two <span class="rep">MIDI</span> data tokens: one to specify note-on
 and one to specify note-off events.
-Each `**MIDI` data token consists of
+Each <span class="rep">MIDI</span> data token consists of
 three elements or components, delimited by a slash character (/).
 The
 first element in the data token represents the number of clock ticks
 before the current event is to occur.
 The absolute duration of a single
-clock tick is determined by the `**MIDI` clock speed, which is variable.
+clock tick is determined by the <span class="rep">MIDI</span> clock speed, which is variable.
 In our example, 54 clock ticks elapse before the note is turned on, and
 another 80 clock ticks elapse before the note is turned off.
 The initial
 pause before the first note begins is not necessary; however, many MIDI